jhihsheng/group_website/content/zh-Hant/publication/2020_PRL_TS/.ipynb_checkpoints/index-checkpoint.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: In *Physical Review Letter*
+publication: In *Physical Review Letters*
-publication_short: In *Physical Review Letter*
+publication_short: In *Physical Review Letters*

 abstract: We theoretically introduce a topological spaser, which consists of a hexagonal array of plasmonic metal nanoshells containing an achiral gain medium in their cores.
 Such a spaser can generate two mutually time-reversed chiral surface plasmon modes in the valleys $K$ and $K'$, which carry the opposite topological charges $\pm 1$, and are described by a two-dimensional $E'$ representation of the $D_{3h}$ point symmetry group.
 Due to the mode competition, this spaser exhibits a bistability$:$ only one of these two modes generates, which is a spontaneous symmetry breaking.
 Such a spaser can be used for an ultrafast all-optical memory and information processing, and biomedical detection and sensing with chirality resolution.